 Pro tip: Coconut flour, because of its density, has a tendency to clump.
 When combining the dry ingredients, sift the coconut flour through a strainer to ensure an even texture in your recipe.

-Make it Yourself
+Make It Yourself

-Make it Yourself
+Make It Yourself

-Use a Low Carb Bread Substitute on a Ketogenic Diet
+Low-Carb Bread Substitute on a Keto Diet

-These low carb bread recipes taste just as good as normal bread, without the stress of abandoning your health goals.
-They won’t spike your blood sugar, cause insulin resistance or kick you out of ketosis.
+These low-carb bread recipes taste just as good as normal bread, without the stress of abandoning your health goals.
+They won’t spike your blood sugar, cause insulin resistance, or kick you out of ketosis.
 Your body will be thankful for the swap.